 BC Hydro has developed an Active Compliance Management Tool (ACMT), to monitor, track and report on compliance with environmental conditions and commitments for the Project.

 The ACMT includes a mobile inspection tool that provides geography-specific and theme-specific record of environmental compliance at site.
 In June 2017 BCH launched the ACMT on the Site C Project, enhancing the ability to share inspection results with contractors and driving environmental compliance.

-Between January 1, 2019 to December 31, 2019 BC Hydro used the ACMT to inspect 45,556 inspection results against conditions of the Environmental Assessment Certificate #E14-02 (EAC), for the Site C Project.
-Of the 16 categories described in the EAC #E14-02, the ACMT currently inspects against the following 9 categories:
+Between January 1, 2020 to December 31, 2020 BC Hydro used the ACMT to inspect 36,732 inspection results against conditions of the Environmental Assessment Certificate #E14-02 (EAC), for the Site C Project.
+Of the 16 categories described in the EAC #E14-02, the ACMT currently inspects against the following 10 categories:

 - Aquatic Environment

 - Community

+- Current Use of Land and Resources for Traditional Purposes

 - Environmental Management Plans, Follow-up and Monitoring

 - Fish and Fish Habitat

 - Heritage Resources

 - Human Health

 - Transportation

 - Vegetation and Ecological Communities

 - Wildlife Resources

-Table 3 details a summary of compliance and deficiencies, against EAC #E14-02, identified by BC Hydro using the ACMT from January 1, 2019 to December 31, 2019.
-From the 45,556 inspection results, BC Hydro was able to verify the compliance status against 104,579 EAC requirements.
-BC Hydro recorded compliance against 99,127 (95%) of these compliance statements and identified 5452 (5%) deficiencies.
+Table 3 details a summary of compliance and deficiencies, against EAC #E14-02, identified by BC Hydro using the ACMT from January 1, 2020 to December 31, 2020.
+From the 36,732 inspection results, BC Hydro was able to verify the compliance status against 88,345 EAC requirements.
+BC Hydro recorded compliance against 80,134 (91%) of these compliance statements and identified 8,211 (9%) deficiencies.

 BC Hydro actively worked with its contractors to remedy these deficiencies.
-Most deficiencies are corrected when identified in the field, and some deficiencies are corrected following formal communication between BCH and responsible contractors.
-As of December 31, 2019, 156 of the deficiencies identified between January 1, 2019 to December 31, 2019 were open.
+Most deficiencies are corrected when identified in the field, and some deficiencies are corrected following formal communication between BC Hydro and responsible contractors.
+As of December 31, 2020, 46 of the deficiencies identified between January 1, 2020 to December 31, 2020 were open.